 Environmental stress: some of the factors that people experience in the workplace are related to the physical environment in which they work.

-This type of stress can be associated with safety problems in the workplace, the configuration of one’s work area, the type of furniture or equipment that should be used to perform work functions and other variables.
+This Type of stress can be associated with safety problems in the workplace, the configuration of one’s work area, the kind of furniture or equipment that should be used to perform work functions, and other variables.

-Uncertainty : People who are not sure of their position in their jobs often experience a high degree of work stress.
-This problem may be related to the fear of losing a job, the expectation of recognition or promotion, the lack of feedback on the performance of one or other problems.
+Uncertainty: People who are not sure of their position in their jobs often experience a high degree of work stress.
+This problem may be related to the fear of losing a job, the expectation of recognition or promotion, or the lack of feedback on the performance of one or other problems.

-Problems with people: a lot of stress in the workplace is related to people’s problems, such as dealing with difficult co-workers, dealing with a negative or uncommunicative supervisor, peer pressure and more.
+Problems with people: a lot of stress in the workplace is related to people’s issues, such as dealing with difficult co-workers, dealing with a hostile or uncommunicative supervisor, peer pressure, and more.

-Performance pressure : the feeling of pressure to produce a certain quality or quantity of work can be a stressor in the workplace.
-This can be linked to sales or production quotas, manufacturing standards, impending deadlines and other factors.
+Performance pressure: pressure to produce a certain quality or quantity of work can be a stressor in the workplace.
+This can be linked to sales or production quotas, manufacturing standards, impending deadlines, etc.

 What is oxidative stress?

-Just as an apple turns brown when exposed to air, our cells can “oxidize” when we breathe due to oxidative stress, a process caused by free radicals.
+Just as an apple turns brown when exposed to air, our cells can “oxidize” when we breathe due to oxidative stress caused by free radicals.

 Free radicals are unstable molecules that damage or “oxidize” cells throughout the body in a process called oxidative stress.
-Over time, oxidative stress can leave our cells and tissues unable to function properly.
+Over time, oxidative stress can leave our cells and tissues unable to function correctly.

 What is PTSD?